OmarMiniesy/Notes/Windows/Active Directory/Objects.md

 ### General Notes

 A resource inside AD is called an *object*.
 All objects have *attributes* that define its characteristics.
-- All attributes have an associated *LDAP* name that can be used through LDAP queries.
+- All attributes have an associated [[Lightweight Directory Access Protocol (LDAP)]] name that can be used through LDAP queries.
-- This [list](https://learn.microsoft.com/en-us/windows/win32/adschema/attributes-all) has all of the attributes used by AD.
+- This [list](https://learn.microsoft.com/en-us/windows/win32/adschema/attributes-all) has all of the attributes used by [[Active Directory]].

 The *schema* defines what types of objects exist in the [[Active Directory]] database and all its associated attributes.
 - This schema can be used by applications to understand what objects and properties are available.